sesps/evt2root/readme.md

 ### Silicon
 The silicon detectors are read out by the ASICS motherboards.
 They use the `ASICHit` detector class and fill the `Si.` branches of the `DataTree`.
 ### PC
-The PC signals are first preamplified by Mesytec modules inside the ANASEN chamber.
-These signals are read out by CAEN ADCs.
+The PC signals are first preamplified by Mesytec modules inside the ANASEN chamber and next processed by Mesytec shapping amplifers.
+These signals are then read out by CAEN ADCs.
 They use the `CAENHit` detector class and fill the `ADC.` branches of the `DataTree`.
 Note that the beam diagnostic ionization chamber signals are read out using the spare channels (second half) of ADC 3.
 ### CsI
 The CsI detectors are read out by Mesytec ADCs.
 They use the `mADC` detector class and fill the `mADC.` brances of the `DataTree`.